-It can be overwhelming for the customers to see a lot of information thrown to their faces right after they landed on the checkout page.
+It can be overwhelming for the customers to see a lot of information thrown to their faces right after they land on the checkout page.

-The direct result from that is they will bounce back immediately.
+The direct result of that is they will bounce back immediately.

 Short of personalization options

-In addition to the longer form, one page layout is indeed a real estate experience for shop owners.
+In addition to the longer form, a one-page layout is indeed a real estate experience for shop owners.
 You have limited space to lay the must-filled information out while offering customers to do paint their own orders.